Primitheus/OctoLair/README.md

 # OctoLair
 Download ROMs from Vimm's Vault directly on to the TrimUI Smart Pro intended and only tested for ``CrossMix 1.3.0.1``.

+# Notice
+The current state of OctoLair, is quite unsatisfactory for what I am aiming for it to be.
+It is buggy and tends to crash more often than not (seemingly due to a CrossMix update) and slow download speeds as well as missing key functionality that I am aiming for.
+I am planning on refactoring the entire source code (again).
+There is currently no concrete plans on when the planned major update will happen, but it's coming at some point!

 ## Instructions
 Download the zip from Releases.\